borealbirds/WildTrax-dataHarmonization/README.md

 * Date and time is present.
 * Abundance is present.

-Once verification has taken place, the WT-status of the data can be changed from 'NS' (for 'not started') to IP, for 'in progress' in the [template](https://github.com/MelinaHoule/WT-Integration/blob/345282009ddcbd465f07789eca1cc0b8ba78e13a/project_Integration.xlsx).
+Once verification has taken place, the WT-status of the data can be changed from 'NS' (for 'not started') to IP, for 'in progress' in the [project_Integration table](https://docs.google.com/spreadsheets/d/1x5fCmUEPFigLrT-t1KcxGTCkfQTce1gF/edit#gid=651260019).

 <a name=Reformatting></a>
 ## Harmonization of the data into WildTrax format